-Over this time, members of the Contemplative Network have developed a range of retreat and wisdom school offerings which are regularly offered in in various retreat centres around NZ and via zoom.
+Over this time, members of the Contemplative Community have developed a range of retreat and wisdom school offerings which are regularly offered in in various retreat centres around NZ and via zoom.

-While firmly grounded in the Christian tradition the network is supportive of all contemplative practices wherever they are found.
-Individuals using a number of different approaches to contemplative prayer regularly participate in retreats organised by the Network.
-Currently the coordinators of the Contemplative Network are Agnes Hermans (Whangarei), Pat Neuwelt (Auckland/Ontario, Canada), Mary Ebyarimpa (Auckland), and Lucy Hastings, all of whom are volunteers giving their own time to support this developing community.
+While grounded in the Christian tradition the community is supportive of all contemplative practices wherever they are found.
+Individuals using a number of different approaches to contemplative prayer regularly participate in retreats organised by the Community.
+Currently the kaitiaki of the Contemplative Community are Pip Nicholls (Wellington), Pat Neuwelt (Auckland/Ontario, Canada), Philippa Ranby (Christchurch), and Lucy Hastings, all of whom are volunteers giving their own time to support this developing community.
 Over the years, this work has been shared by people from around NZ and the initial group comprised Pip Nicholls, Bev and Tony Silverster-Clark, Kevin Gallagher, Agnes Hermans, and Kaia Ariel.

 We are grateful for the financial (or “in kind”) support from the Coromandel Christian Trust, individuals, and retreat centres.